nss-day-cohort-19/chinook-augsismyburger/README.md

 Group BY e.FirstName || " " || e.LastName
 ORDER BY SUM(i.Total) DESC
 LIMIT 1;`
+`select max(Total.Sales) as "Sales", Total.LastName
+from( select e.FirstName, e.LastName, i.invoiceDate, Sum(i.Total) as "Sales"
+	from Invoice i, Employee e, Customer c where e.EmployeeId == c.SupportRepId
+	and i.InvoiceDate Like "2009%"
+	and c.CustomerId == i.CustomerId
+	group by e.LastName) as Total;`

 Hint: Use the MAX function on a subquery. top_agent.sql: Which sales agent made the most in sales over all?